This is the preliminary (or launch) version of the 2023-2024 VCU Bulletin. This edition includes all programs

 and courses approved by the publication deadline; however we may receive notification of additional program

 approvals after the launch.
 The final edition and full PDF version will include these updates and will be available

 in August prior to the beginning of the fall semester.

 CSIJ 200.
-Race and Racism in America.
+Introduction to Race and Racism in the United States.
 3 Hours.

 Semester course; 1 lecture and 2 recitation hours.
 3 credits.
 Interrogates four key areas of inquiry: origins, ideology, maintenance and resistance to race and racism in the U.S., and applies an intersectional lens to examine how race interlocks with other systems of power.
 Reflecting the diverse faculty and students who co-created it, this course will draw from a variety of scholarly disciplines spanning the humanities and the social, natural and applied sciences to explore these issues and to help students understand how racism operates in the U.S. Lecture will be delivered asynchronously online and students will attend two weekly 50-minute recitation sections.
 Graded as pass/fail.